 Cyanotype is the most accessible and frequently used of all the alternative photographic processes.
 When utilized properly, it has the potential to rival other processes when it comes to detail and tonal range, but its Prussian blue color isn’t always suitable for the final photograph.
 Throughout history, cyanotype prints have been toned not only with various—and at times hazardous—chemicals but also with more natural ingredients like tea and coffee.
 Since the cyanotype itself is non-toxic, Cyanotype Toning will champion an innovative process, developed by the author, of toning cyanotypes with natural material.
 This process, which is easy and reliable, offers a much broader range of possible colors and even beautiful black and whites.
 Even duotone or tricolor prints can be attained.

 The book consists of two parts.
-Part One will be a step-by-step how-to section including all the information that a student at any level needs to achieve a successfully toned print.
+Part One is a step-by-step how-to section including all the information that a student at any level needs to achieve a successfully toned print.
 Easy-to-understand background information is provided on how and why the process works so that readers can venture on their own into the world of natural colors.
-The first part will also have a detailed section on all the factors that can influence the outcome, like paper choice, water quality, properties of the plants, temperature of the bath and the duration of the toning.
+The first part also has a detailed section on all the factors that can influence the outcome, like paper choice, water quality, properties of the plants, temperature of the bath and the duration of the toning.
 Part Two is devoted to contemporary artists who have explored toning with botanicals and integrated the process into their creative practice.

 The book includes:

-A list of equipment and supplies needed
+- A list of equipment and supplies needed.

-In depth information about useful plants and the specific properties that make them suitable for toning cyanotypes
+- In depth information about useful plants and the specific properties that make them suitable for toning cyanotypes.

-Concise step-by-step instructions for printing cyanotypes successfully
+- Concise step-by-step instructions for printing cyanotypes successfully.

-A chart of more than 60 tested papers with recommendations on paper choice
+- A chart of more than 60 tested papers with recommendations on paper choice.

-Step-by-step generic instructions on toning with botanicals
+- Step-by-step generic instructions on toning with botanicals.

-Troubleshooting toning with botanicals
+- Troubleshooting toning with botanicals.

-More detailed recipes for specific colors with information about the plants
+- More detailed recipes for specific colors with information about the plants.

-A range of creative ideas on how to use the process in classrooms and with different age groups
+- A range of creative ideas on how to use the process in classrooms and with different age groups.

-A comprehensive list of more than 380 tested parts of plants and possible color outcomes
+- A comprehensive list of more than 380 tested parts of plants and possible color outcomes.

 Using botanicals to tone cyanotypes broadens the color spectrum, enlarges creative possibilities and makes the cyanotype process even more versatile.
 The process is not cut and dried science but a limitless field for discovery and surprises.
 Cyanotype Toning provides accessible information and instructions for readers at all levels.
 It is comprehensive and explanatory, so that readers can expand on the subject on their own, as did the contemporary artists who share their experiences and the works they have created using this innovative toning process.